-We expect a prolonged period of uncertainty for the UK, following the outcome of the UK referendum, which will have negative implications for the country's medium-term growth outlook and could lead to: (1) weaker operating profitability due to slower domestic credit demand; (2) weaker credit quality due to a likely modest increase in unemployment and downward pressure on property prices in the UK; and 3) potentially higher and more volatile funding costs.
+Despite the positive outlook, as a UK bank, Co-operative faces increased headwinds due to the negative implications for UK medium term growth we now expect to result from the prolonged period of uncertainty following the outcome of the referendum on the UK membership to the EU.
+Weaker economic growth could in turn lead to: (1) weaker operating profitability due to slower domestic credit demand; (2) weaker credit quality due to a likely modest increase in unemployment and downward pressure on property prices in the UK; and 3) potentially higher and more volatile funding costs.
 These drivers will pressure revenues, asset quality and profitability metrics for all banks in the system, although some are more resilient to these strains.
 These factors led us to revise the outlooks on many UK banks and building societies ratings to negative from stable.
 We revised our outlook on the UK banking system itself to negative from stable at the same time.

-Co-Operative Bank's BCA at caa2 continues to reflects these challenges as well as (1) its strengthened capital position; (2) the progress in reducing its non-core portfolio; (3) improved asset quality; and (4) a solid funding and liquidity position.
-The BCA also incorporates (1) the challenges the bank faces to implement a sustainable business model - via a business plan that involves significant execution risk; (2) our expectation of net losses continuing through to 2016 and 2017, eroding the bank's capital position; and (3) the potential for additional conduct remediation costs that could also have a negative effect on the bank's capital position.
+Co-operative Bank's BCA at caa2 continues to reflects these challenges as well as (1) the significant progress the bank has made in reducing its low-quality non-core portfolio and, consequently, its downside risks; (2) improved asset quality metrics; and (3) the maintenance of solid funding and liquidity positions.
+The BCA also incorporates (1) the considerable execution risk to the transformation plan amid a more challenging operating environment in the UK; (2) the expectation of continued net losses through to 2017, eroding the bank's capital and leverage position; and (3) the bank's continuing reliance on regulatory forbearance with regards to its inability to consistently comply with its Individual Capital